Recent Stories

 Golang 1.22 Redefines the For Loop for Easier Concurrency Golang 1.22 fixes a quirk in the for loop that has long-thwarted closure users.
 (The New Stack), 2024-04-04.

-https://thenewstack.io/linux-xz-backdoor-damage-could-be-greater-than-feared/ A mysterious contributor who planted the backdoor helped maintain the widely used xz compression library for the past two years.
+Linux xz Backdoor Damage Could Be Greater Than Feared A mysterious contributor who planted the backdoor helped maintain the widely used xz compression library for the past two years.
 So what else was hidden in there?
 (The New Stack), 2024-03-31.

 20 Years in the Making, GnuCOBOL Is Ready for Industry GnuCOBOL has reached an industrial maturity and can compete with proprietary offers in all environments.
 (The New Stack), 2024-03-15.